wmnsk/go-pfcp/README.md

 PFCP(Packet Forwarding Control Protocol) is a signaling protocol used in mobile networking infrastructure(LTE EPC, 5GC) to realize CUPS architecture(Control and User Plane Separation, not a printing system) defined in 3GPP TS29.244.

-Looking for GTP implementation in Golang? [go-gtp](https://github.com/wmnsk/go-gtp) would be a good choice for you :P
+Are you looking for a GTP implementation in Golang? [go-gtp](https://github.com/wmnsk/go-gtp) would be the right choice for you :P

 ## Project Status